twood27897/twood27897.github.io/pages/blogs/various.md

   <img src="https://twood27897.github.io/assets/bouncybox.gif" width="341" height="192"><br/><br/>
 </p>

   From the start, I knew I wanted to experiment with taking away direct score tracking.
 Removing progression, obstacles or any outlined objectives to create something toy-like rather than game-like.
 Pretty simple!
 Once I'd established the basic interaction though, I found there was a lack of momentum.
 I added a build up of visual feedback as you hit in time with the metronome multiple times in a row.
 Indirect, but still giving a sense of ebb and flow that makes the toy more engaging to interact with.
-Maybe I failed in landing the toy-like experience I wanted by adding the very small stakes/progression of losing the visual feedback?
-I'm not sure.<br/><br/>
+Maybe I failed in landing the toy-like experience I wanted by adding the stakes/progression of building up and then losing the visual feedback?
+I'm not sure, you be the judge!<br/><br/>
 </p>